 SKA Aperture Arrays

-A key feature of the SKA, its enormous collecting area, will be realised by complementing traditional dish radio telescope designs, which will be used in the high frequency component of the SKA with aperture arrays.
+A key feature of the SKA, its enormous collecting area, will be realised by complementing traditional dish radio telescope designs with aperture arrays.

 But what is an aperture array?